AdobeDocs/marketo.es-ES/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/set-google-adwords-conversions-in-the-revenue-model.md

    ![](assets/image2015-2-26-16-3a40-3a2.png)

-1. Seleccione la conversión **de** AdWords que desee asignar a la etapa de marketing.
+1. Seleccione la **Conversión de AdWords** que desea asignar a la etapa de marketing.

    ![](assets/image2015-2-26-16-3a46-3a15.png)